ahampriyanshu/ui-regression-agent/README.md

 - **Prompt Engineering**: Write concise, deterministic prompts with examples
 - **Error Handling**: Handle edge cases like identical or invalid images
-- **Classification Rules**: Mark resolved only for perfect matches, pending for partial implementations, and raise new tickets for critical regressions
+- **Classification Rules**: Mark resolved only for perfect matches, pending for partial implementations, and raise new tickets for any uncovered regressions
 - **Use the Streamlit app** - Visualize your results and test interactively